pawel-kaleta/FoolsEngine/README.md

 # FoolsEngine

-'FoolsEngine' is meant to be a lightwaight, but fairly powerful C++ game engine beeing written mostly as part of a game engine development learning process.
+'FoolsEngine' is meant to be a lightwaight, but fairly powerful C++ game engine being written mostly as part of a game engine development learning process.
 It can be used as a technology demonstrator, an educational tool or a R&D framework.

 ![FoolsTools - FoolsEngine's editor](./Documentation/FoolsTools.jpg)